simonbyrne/simonbyrne.github.io/notes/fastmath.md

 For more discussion, see [HN](https://news.ycombinator.com/item?id=29201473).

+## Updates

+A few updates since I wrote this note:

+- Brendan Dolan-Gavitt wrote a fantastic piece about [FTZ-enabling libraries in Python packages](https://moyix.blogspot.com/2022/09/someones-been-messing-with-my-subnormals.html): it also has some nice tips on how to find out if your library was compiled with fast-math.
+- It turns out Clang also enables FTZ when building shared libraries with fast-math: but only if you have a system GCC installation.
+I've [opened an issue](https://github.com/llvm/llvm-project/issues/57589).
+- MSVC doesn't remove `isnan` checks, but instead [generates what looks like worse code](https://twitter.com/dotstdy/status/1567748577962741760) when compiling with fast-math.

 [^1]: Apparently `-fno-math-errno` in GCC [can affect `malloc`](https://twitter.com/kwalfridsson/status/1450556903994675205), so may not be quite so harmless.

 [^4]: In fact, it possible to construct array such that taking the sum in different ways can produce [almost any floating point value](https://discourse.julialang.org/t/array-ordering-and-naive-summation/1929?u=simonbyrne).